Queen Elizabeth II: A life in pictures

 Queen Elizabeth II visits RAF Marham in January 2002, on the first public engagement of her Jubilee year

-Queen Elizabeth II and her husband Prince Philip, Duke of Edinburgh watch Tjapukai Aborigines light a ceremonial fire near Cairns, Australia in 2002 on the final leg of her golden jubilee tour
+Queen Elizabeth II and Philip watch Tjapukai Aborigines light a ceremonial fire near Cairns, Australia in 2002 on the final leg of her golden jubilee tour

 Queen Elizabeth rides her horse in the grounds of Windsor Castle, 2002